petertuton/virtual-partner-bootcamp/Azure Application Developer/Day 3 - Security/whiteboard design/WDS trainer guide - Secure cloud solutions.md

 This permission type is utilized by apps that have a signed-in user present.
 In this permission context, either the user consents to grant the requested permissions to the app, thus the app is "delegated permission to act" as the signed-in user when accessing resources and data.

 **Application Permissions**
 This permission type is utilized by apps that run without a signed-in user present, such as background services or daemons.
-In this permisison context, permissions can only be granted by an administrator.
+In this permission context, permissions can only be granted by an administrator.

 By defining permission types, operator teams now have fine-grained access control API workflow and data.
 This means any integrated app can request permissions to execute workflow or access data.
 Using this construct, apps can request only the specific permissions required to execute their function.
 Nothing more, nothing less.
 Further, the code becomes more declarative, as developers can literally read what permissions are being requested and checked within the actual code line.
 On the management side, administrators can know exactly what access the application is intended to have based on what is seen in app registration.